BadmWe/dspyt-webpage/dspyt/posts/improving-blockchain-credibility-with-uma.md

 ---
 title: "Improving Blockchain Credibility with UMA"
 date: "March 2, 2021"
-excerpt: "a coordination tool that brings the community together and outlines the roadmap for the project development has immediate potential to increase its focus and reputation."
+excerpt: "oordination tool that brings the community together and outlines the roadmap for the project development has immediate potential"
 cover_image: "/images/posts/uma/uma.webp"
 time_read: "5 min"
 ---